 There is nothing better in sports than a towering home run.
-You know, the type of moonshots and dingers that need a tape measure to figure out how far they traveled.
-It’s one reason why chicks dig the long ball.
+You know, the types of moonshots and dingers that need a tape measure to figure out how far they traveled.
+It's one reason why chicks dig the long ball, right Tom Glavine?

 Babe Ruth.
 Mickey Mantle.
 Mark McGwire.
 Barry Bonds.
 Sammy Sosa.
 Ken Griffey Jr. Reggie Jackson.
 Jose Canseco.
-These famous Major League Baseball sluggers made hitting deep fly balls to left field, center field or right field look so easy.
-Sending one into a ballpark’s upper deck or completely out of the stadium was their speciality and has always been one of the coolest parts of the game.
+These famous Major League Baseball sluggers made hitting deep fly balls look so easy.
+Sending one into a ballpark's upper deck or completely out of the stadium was their speciality and has always been one of the coolest parts of the game.

-From Yankee Stadium to Wrigley Field to Coors Field, and everywhere else in-between, hitters have sent fastballs and breaking balls into orbit for decades.
+From Yankee Stadium to Wrigley Field or Coors Field, and everywhere else in-between, hitters have sent fastballs and breaking balls into orbit for decades.

 Longest Home Run Ever: Joey Meyer's 582-Foot HR